fbpx

 PAT is a process of checking the safety of electrical equipment already in service, or being placed into service for the first time.
 It runs in conjunction with other preventative maintenance measures preventing danger to users from fire or electrical shock.
 PAT forms a component of a far broader health and safety policy.

-A great way of ensuring your electrical equipment is fit for purpose and safe for those using it, is through portable appliance testing.
+A great way of ensuring your electrical equipment is fit for purpose and safe for those using it, is through a PAT inspection.
 In-service inspection and testing is a way in which employers, landlords and businesses can meet legal obligations of maintaining their electrical appliances to a high safety standard.

 How Is PAT Testing Done?